JustKiddingCode/arpoc/docs/implementation/ac_entity_evaluation.rst

 Broadly classified, there are the attributes transformer, operator transformers, middle level and top level transformers.
 To increase performance of the tree evaluation, all transformers are combined and called as needed.
-For didactic reasons, we show the result of every transformer seperately.
+To illustrate the how the system works, we show the result of every transformer seperately.

 .. uml::
    :scale: 40 %